Filing Vermont Income Taxes

 Requesting an Extension

-To file for a state extension, you use a form IN-151 to the DOT.
-Taxes owed are still due on April 15 and interest will accrue on the balance as of April 16.
+To file for a state extension, you use a form IN-151 and mail it to the DOT.
+You can also use the DOT’s myVTax site to file an extension.
+Taxes owed are still due on April 15, and interest will accrue on the balance as of April 16.

-You can check the status of your Vermont tax return online at https://secure.vermont.gov/TAX/refund/.
-You'll need to know your filing type, social security number and zip code.
+You can check the status of your state tax return online at https://secure.vermont.gov/TAX/refund/.
+You'll need to know your filing type, social security number, and zip code.

 Estimated quarterly taxes must be paid any time that the amount withheld from your pay by an employer won't be sufficient to cover your taxes.
 Self-employed individuals are also required to make estimated payments every year.
 Payments are due every four months.